Fulufjället National Park

 Other tips for your visit to Fulufjället National Park

 The best time to visit the park is from June to August, so during the summer.
 Most of the trails are then snow-free and passable.
 In the other seasons, chances are that you will find snow.
-Take mosquitoes into account in the summer (we have not been bothered by it, but we have only heard of it) and although it is summer, it can be cool and wet on the mountain at any time.
+Take mosquitoes into account in the summer and although it is summer, it can be cool and wet on the mountain at any time.
 You are in alpine terrain and it is useful if you are familiar with hiking and / or camping in the mountains.

 There is virtually no mobile phone connection in the national park and apart from the shop at the entrance there is no other possibility of supplying.